Deesus/html-emails/README.md

 	3. the specific version of said client (Outlook 2016, Outlook 2013)
 	4. the OS that the email is being accessed from (Windows 7, Windows 10, MacOS)

-	Therefore, an email on Gmail app for iPhone 6 has idiosyncrasies indiscernible on another combinatinon.
+	Therefore, an email on Gmail app for iPhone 6 has idiosyncrasies indiscernible on another combination.

 #### Development Strategy:
 - Because email CSS support is poor, you cannot rely on advanced, and in many cases, even basic CSS attributes.